 - In Texas a Will can be handwritten or typed.

 - Make sure you have the original Will.

 - Generally, the Will has to be probated within four years after the person’s death.

-to speak with an Austin probate attorney who can help you through the probate process and effectively distribute the loved one’s estate.
+Contact our offices to speak with an Austin probate attorney who can help you through the probate process and effectively distribute the loved one’s estate.